dbornstein/customSocial/README.md

 * Under _Plugins>Options (JSON)_, enter the configuration options described below and click `+`.

 ## Plugin Configuration

+This example inserts the location.hostname (domain name) of the calling site into the embedCode by replacing the instance of {domain}

 ```json
 {
   "debug": true,